 Since size of cache memory is less as compared to main memory.
 So to check which part of main memory should be given priority and loaded in cache is decided based on locality of reference.

 Types of Locality of reference

-1. A computer has a 256 KByte, 4-way set associative, write back data cache with block size of 32 Bytes.
-The processor sends 32 bit addresses to the cache controller.
-Each cache tag directory entry contains, in addition to address tag, 2 valid bits, 1 modified bit and 1 replacement bit.
+Que-1: A computer has a 256 KByte, 4-way set associative, write back data cache with the block size of 32 Bytes.
+The processor sends 32-bit addresses to the cache controller.
+Each cache tag directory entry contains, in addition, to address tag, 2 valid bits, 1 modified bit and 1 replacement bit.
 The number of bits in the tag field of an address is

 As many bits as the minimum needed to identify the memory block mapped in the cache.
 What is the total size of memory needed at the cache controller to store meta-data (tags) for the cache?

 (A) 4864 bits (B) 6144 bits (C) 6656 bits (D) 5376 bits

 Article Contributed by Pooja Taneja and Vaishali Bhatia.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 - Computer Organization | Cache Coherence Protocols

 - Computer Organization | Locality and Cache friendly code